krishnac7/faceFiltersWithCV/README.md

 # face Filters With OpenCV

-# Note: this is extremely slow because its entirely dependent on OpenCV and also the accuracy is low as it uses the older Haar cascades to identify faces
+ Note: the script is extremely slow because its entirely dependent on OpenCV and also the accuracy is low as it uses the older Haar cascades to identify faces